Finding a Faculty Mentor

 Faculty Eligible to Mentor Students in Research

-Only those who are currently employed by Dartmouth are eligible to supervise undergraduates in research.
-Those whose primary employment is elsewhere but have adjunct or courtesy appointments at Dartmouth are not eligible to supervise undergraduates in research.
-Emeritus faculty are no longer employees of the College so are considered to be volunteers.
-Department/program chairs may grant approval for emeritus faculty to mentor undergraduate researchers, but the chairs would be taking on responsibility for oversight of the emeritus faculty.
+• Emeritus faculty: faculty with emeritus status are no longer employees of the College so are considered to be volunteers.
+Department/program chairs may grant approval for emeritus faculty to mentor undergraduate researchers for some programs, but the chairs would be taking on responsibility for oversight of the emeritus faculty.
 There is also an additional level of approval required from the Dean of Faculty office of Arts & Sciences or the relevant professional school.
+Note that emeritus faculty are not eligible to mentor Presidential Scholars.

-*Postdoctoral Fellows: for those working under the supervision or mentorship of a tenure-line faculty member, that faculty member should be designated as the primary mentor for undergraduate students (the postdoctoral fellow can supervise the student).
+• Postdoctoral Fellows: for those working under the supervision or mentorship of a tenure-line faculty member, that faculty member should be designated as the primary mentor for undergraduate students (the postdoctoral fellow can supervise the student).
 Postdoctoral fellows who do not have a designated tenure-line faculty member as a mentor and/or collaborator should contact UGAR to determine potential eligibility to mentor undergraduates in research.

 -----